ENUSEC/PubQuiz/questions.md

 ## General Knowledge

-1. ﻿Based on research at Oxford University, a study done in 2009 suggested that the treatment of post-traumatic stress disorder might be aided by the playing of which computer game?
+1. Based on research at Oxford University, a study done in 2009 suggested that the treatment of post-traumatic stress disorder might be aided by the playing of which computer game?
 > Tetris

 2. What does the acronym USB stand for?